BonnieNac/Streamlit-SentimentAnalysis/README.md

   - Download the dependencies : >> pip install -r requirements.txt
   - Run the app : >> streamlit run app.py

-Warning: the loaded dataset must have ";" separators
+Warning: the loaded dataset must have ";" separators and in CSV format.